stefansundin/igloo/README.md

 Igloo is a small HTTP reverse proxy intended to solve the following problems:

-- Terminate TLS and proxy requests to another host.
+- Terminate TLS and proxy requests to another server.
 - Download the certificate and key from a private S3 bucket (never writing it to disk).
 - Automatically checks for a new certificate when the current one nears expiration.
 - Able to run as a Docker container.